HighPoint/aws-powershell-aerolite/README.md

 # AWS Step Functions and AWS Lambda Python Files

-The Step Function file is include inline in the YAML Cloudformation template.
+The Step Function file is included inline in the YAML Cloudformation template.

 ```
   AWSPowerShellAerolite.json